alperenbolat0/DCNN-DTA/README.md

 #  DCCN-DTA: deep drug-target binding affinity prediction

-This document is about the study prepared as a project for the Bioinformatic course at TOBB ETU University.this project uses DeepDTA's datasets and subsystems.
+This document is  prepared as a project for the Bioinformatic course at TOBB ETU University.this project uses DeepDTA's datasets and subsystems.
 The motivation of the project is to suggest a more successful and efficient deep learning model.

 By Alperen Bolat